 According to John Bowie Wilson, Knight Frank’s Head of Commercial Sales, NSW, the investment by GDI to reposition the asset has paid off in spades.

-“Over the last two years, GDI has invested significant capital into asset, and it now provides a WALE of just over 5 years.
+“Over the last two years, GDI has invested significant capital into the asset, and it now provides a WALE of just over 5 years.
 With an excellent location opposite the Local, Family and District Courts, the strong tenant base is made up of government entities and legal and professional service firms.”

 Occupying a highly-prominent position within the Midtown precinct and positioned in the heart of Sydney’s Legal precinct, 66 Goulburn Street is a landmark corporate address.
 Tenants enjoy the close proximity to Sydney’s most prominent retail and entertainment precincts, restaurants, bars and cafes.